m-soro/Business-Analytics/README.md

 This program aims to develop foundational data skills.
 Analyze data using Excel, query a database using SQL and build interactive dashboards and visualizations in Tableau.

-To successfully complete this course, four mentor reviewed projects are required and must satisfy the project's rubric.
+To successfully complete this course, four mentor reviewed projects are required and one must satisfy the project's rubric.

 #### [Course Syllabus](https://d20vrrgs8k4bvw.cloudfront.net/documents/en-US/Business+Analytics+Nanodegree+Program+Syllabus+2.0.pdf)